Muzium Negara Free Guided Tours lets you discover Malaysia within an hour - and it's absolutely

 The tour, which takes about an hour to complete the four

-aimed at helping visitors discover and understand Malaysian culture, history
+The tour is aimed at helping visitors discover and understand Malaysian culture, history and heritage.

 As the guided tours are conducted by trained volunteer

-guides, every tour will be different as every guide will focus on different artifacts.
-The guides may also focus on different artifacts to suit the
+guides, every tour will be different as every guide will focus on different artefacts.

 Ceramics at Muzium Negara, Malaysia